Saigon Opera House, Ho Chi Minh City, Vietnam – Everything You Need To Know

 In recent years, Ben Thanh Market is an indispensable site for any tours to Ho Chi Minh City.
 Of course, visitors to the market are not merely looking for souvenirs or goods but also looking for the unique image, a characteristic of the daily life of a city where markets can show it the most obvious.

 Ben Thanh is considered the largest retail market in the sense that you can find in this place all kinds of goods, from popular to high-class, especially the most selective foods.
-There is lack of nothing, from the onions, the chili, the vegetables, the fish, all kinds of seasonal fruits to candy, cloth, shoes, handbags, electronics, souvenirs…
+There is a lack of nothing, from the onions, the chili, the vegetables, the fish, all kinds of seasonal fruits to candy, cloth, shoes, handbags, electronics, souvenirs…

-Ben Thanh Market has a total area of 13.056m², average daily pick up about 10,000 people to trade and visit.
+Ben Thanh Market has a total area of 13.056m², an average daily pick up about 10,000 people to trade and visit.
 The market has about 1,446 stalls, 6,000 buyers, 5 companies, with four main doors and 12 side doors radiating in four directions.

 - South Gate (opposite the Quach Thi Trang Square) with the symbol of the three-sided clock tower, is the main gate.
 Inside this Gate is the place for selling the fabric and dry food.